Funny Things Happen Down Under: Production

 The film was a spin-off of the Terrible Ten TV series.
-It was shot entirely in Victoria, on location near Melbourne and in the studio of Pacific Films.
+It was shot entirely in Victoria, on locations in and near Melbourne and in the studio of Pacific Films.

 Olivia Newton-John and Ian Turpie were dating during filming.

 Reception

-Filmink magazine said the film featured "the campest dancing shearers in cinematic history".
+Filmink magazine said that Joe Latona's choreography for the film's finale featured "the campest dancing shearers in cinematic history".